 This article will help you:

-- Understand what happens in a US County Criminal Search
+- Understand what happens in a County Criminal Records Check

-- Decide when to include US County Criminal Searches in your background check package
+- Decide when to include County Criminal Records Checks in your background check package

 Most felony and misdemeanor cases are filed in county courts, so county criminal record searches are one of the most complete sources for criminal records.
 All felony and misdemeanor criminal records, and all cases tried in local jurisdictions, regardless of disposition (guilty, dismissed, etc.), are housed at the county court.